shanesoh/fossasia2021-securing-microservices/slides.md

         * With OPA, useful for tacking on access control to services that don't have them
     * Containerised for Docker or k8s
         * At the same time easy to run on the host for legacy applications
         * Possible to auto inject as k8s sidecars

 --

-* "Gateway" to service mesh
+* Future-proofing
     * Currently east-west traffic goes through API gateway which provides functionalities like traffic control and logging centrally
-    * Eases potential adoption of service mesh: Move functionalities into Envoy and use Istio as control plane
+    * Eases potential adoption of service mesh: Move functionalities into Envoy sidecars and use Istio as control plane

 ---
 class: left, middle, inverse